Air cooler hygiene with UVC

 In addition to improved hygiene, there is also a significant economic advantage.

-A large savings potential arises from extended cleaning intervals and the resulting lower personnel expenses.
+A large savings potential arises from extended cleaning intervals and lower personnel expenses.
 The use of cost-intensive chemicals is significantly reduced.

-UVpro disinfection units for use in the food processing industry, are IFS and HACCP compliant due to their shatterproof design.
+Due to their shatterproof design, UVpro disinfection units for use in the food processing industry, are IFS and HACCP-compliant.

 Up to 99.9 % germ reduction.

-Scientific evidence of the effectiveness of a UV-based air disinfection systems integrated into air coolers
+Scientific evidence of the effectiveness of UV-based air disinfection systems integrated into air coolers

-The subject of this microbiological investigation was a thermofin air cooler with four integrated UVpro disinfection devices.
-It was investigated which effect the UVC device had on the airborne concentration of Bacillus subtilis DSM 4181 spores in the room over time, compared to a room without a UVC device.
+We conducted a microbiological investigation on a Thermofin air cooler that had four integrated UVpro disinfection devices.
+We examined the impact of the UVC device on the concentration of Bacillus subtilis DSM 4181 spores in the air over time, in comparison to a room that did not have a UVC device.

 The overall result of the installation is very positive.
-Since commissioning, no germs have been detected in the water.
-The use of chemicals, which cost around €7,000 per year to procure, has been completely eliminated
+The water has not detected any germs since commissioning.
+We have completely eliminated the use of chemicals, which cost around €7,000 per year.

 The formerly problematic air cooler turns into a disinfection device.

-For the full test report, please contact info@UVpro.de.
+For the complete test report, please contact germany@nuvonicuv.com

 Nuvonic